Culture and Tourism

 - Kalâat Béni-Hammade in Bechara (province of M’sila), is a Muslim stronghold, founded in 1007 and was the first capital of the Hammadite emirs;

-- The M’Zab Valley (province of Ghradaïa) whose k’sours (fortified villages) preserved the habitat created in the tenth century by the Ibadites;
+- The M’Zab Valley (province of Ghradaïa) whose k’sours (fortified villages) preserved the habitat created in the 10th century by the Ibadites;

 - The Casbah, the legendary Islamic medina in the capital Algiers.